diskoverdata/diskover-docs/source_files/user_advanced_heatmap.md

-## <a id=“heatmap”></a>Heatmap Report
+<h2 id="heatmap">Heatmap Report</h2>

 The heatmap report is a powerful analytical snapshot offering a differential comparison of two indices across two different points in time:

 - Location of data growth and shrinkage, as well as the absence of activity.
 - Insightful for data curation efforts.